EvanLiu0819/GrowingIO/README.md

 # 前言

-this repository strorage GrowingIO company use documents of the product.
+this repository strorage GrowingIO company use documents of the sdk produck.